 Carolyn A. Jahr, DMSc, PA-C, and PA Student Abigail E.M.
-DeLisle partnered to enhance educational experiences for PA students at The College of St. Scholastica (CSS), empowering them to foster equitable care in their careers as PAs.
+DeLisle enhanced educational experiences for PA students at The College of St. Scholastica (CSS), empowering them to foster equitable care in their careers as PAs.
 Their goal: Recruit a more diverse standardized patient (SP) pool that reflects the Minnesota communities served by CSS PA students and graduates.

-To get started, Carolyn and Abbey connected with community groups in and near Duluth, MN, including branches of the NAACP, the YWCA, divisions within the Fond du Lac Lake Superior Chippewa, the American Indian Community Housing Organization, the Center for American Indian Resources, and more.
-Community partners provided helpful feedback on the project’s recruiting materials, recruiting approach, and training/retention approaches.
+To get started, Carolyn and Abbey connected with community groups around Duluth, MN, including branches of the NAACP, the YWCA, divisions within the Fond du Lac Lake Superior Chippewa, the American Indian Community Housing Organization, the Center for American Indian Resources, and more.
+Community partners provided helpful feedback on the project’s recruiting, training, and retention approaches.

-Once finalized, community partners assisted in the distribution of recruitment materials.
-Carolyn and Abbey amplified these efforts by distributing materials at community events, including a Juneteenth celebration, NAACP facemask distribution events, and more.
+Once finalized, community partners distributed recruitment materials.
+Carolyn and Abbey amplified these efforts at community events, including a Juneteenth celebration, NAACP facemask distribution events, and more.
 The events allowed the grantees to promote the PA profession and the significant role SPs have in PA education.